Agrilus planipennis (Emerald Ash Borer)

 White ash, green ash, black ash, blue ash, and the white fringetree, a species in the same taxonomic family as ash.

-To address the immediate and long-term impact of emerald ash borer on state forest lands in Pennsylvania, the bureau has developed a comprehensive ash management plan, Ash Management in State Forest Lands Under Pressure from the Emerald Ash Borer, with the following objectives:
+To address the immediate and long-term impact of emerald ash borer on state forest lands in Pennsylvania, the bureau has developed a comprehensive ash management plan, Ash Management in State Forest Lands Under Pressure from the Emerald Ash Borer (PDF), with the following objectives:

 Managing ash as a component in the forest